MoonHack2077/ProyectoFinal-Microservicios/README.md

     docker compose down

 6. **Apply migration changes to db tables:**
-   -After having the containers up and running, we create a virtual environment by installing the dependencies from the `requirements.txt` file.
+   After having the containers up and running, we create a virtual environment by installing the dependencies from the `requirements.txt` file.
-   We execute the following command inside the /app -alembic upgrade head
+   We execute the following command inside the /app
+   - alembic upgrade head